 Helps to prevent new blood clots from forming, and helps to keep existing blood clots from getting worse.
 This medicine is a blood thinner (anticoagulant).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not receive this medicine if you have had an allergic reaction to warfarin, or if you are pregnant or planning to become pregnant.
-Ask your doctor about using this medicine if you are having or have recently had surgery.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+Ask your doctor about using this medicine if you have or have recently had surgery, because you might have bleeding problems.
 Usually, you should not use this medicine if you are having surgery on your eyes, brain, or spine, or major surgery that will leave you with large, open wounds.
 This medicine should not be used if you have certain heart problems, severe or uncontrolled high blood pressure, or any condition that may cause uncontrolled bleeding (such as a stomach ulcer or hemophilia).